 Deer Creek Trail (#45) reminded me of both the Barnhardt trail (a few miles north) and Secret Mountain trail in Sedona.
-Barnhardt (BH) has well paced and fairly uniform elevation gain (at least for my tastes) and provides an excellent sampling of all the Arizona terra zones (high desert scrub up to pines).
+Barnhardt (BH) has well-paced and relatively uniform elevation gain (at least for my tastes) and provides an excellent sampling of all the Arizona terra zones (high desert scrub up to pines).
 Deer Creek (DC) starts similarly but has a much more modest elevation gain (at least for the first 4 miles or so.all the time I had that day).
-DC does have, however, high desert, nice sections of riparian growth (cottonwood and sycamore trees, river grasses, ivy), a gurgling creek, grave site (!), and working windmill powered water pump.
+However, DC does have high desert, nice sections of riparian growth (cottonwood and sycamore trees, river grasses, ivy), a gurgling creek, gravesite (!), and a working windmill-powered water pump.
 I thought it was worth doing at least once.

 I hiked on May 27, 2001 (Memorial weekend), and it wasn't a cool day by any means.
-Luckily there are sections of shade throughout (some pretty dense), and the trail more or less runs along the north side of a ridge/canyon, so going in you've got ridge/shrub/trees rising to your left, creek to your right.
-I'd guess that in March/April the sun is low enough in the sky that you're mostly in the shade once you're in the creek area.
-No other humans in sight on this trail.half dozen cottontails, a harmless water snake, and probably 1,000+ lizards.
+Luckily there are sections of shade throughout (some pretty dense), and the trail more or less runs along the north side of a ridge/canyon, so going in, you've got ridge/shrub/trees rising to your left, creek to your right.
+I'd guess that in March/April, the sun is low enough in the sky that you're mostly in the shade once you're in the creek area.
+No other humans insight on this trail, half a dozen cottontails, a harmless water snake, and probably 1,000+ lizards.
 No deer!

-From there the trail alternates back and forth from being creekside, to only being within earshot/view; brief sections of up/down over natural land contours.
-At the approx 1.5 to 2 mile mark you'll find a single grave site.
+From there, the trail alternates back and forth from being creekside to only being within earshot/view; brief sections of up/down over natural land contours.
+At the approx 1.5 to 2 mile mark, you'll find a single gravesite.
 'David O. Cowan, 1843-1926'.
-At the approx 3 1/4 miles you 'officially' enter the Mazatzal Wilderness (a forestry sign tips you off).
-At this point you're heading back creekside, actually crossing it several times (I think the full hike involves about 20 creek crossings after this point).
-Water level was maybe ankle high.no big deal.
-The terrain was really just getting interesting about this point, but had to turn back.
-Eventually it climbs into pine country.
+At approx 3 1/4 miles, you 'officially' enter the Mazatzal Wilderness (a forestry sign tips you off).
+At this point, you're heading back creekside, actually crossing it several times (I think the full hike involves about 20 creek crossings after this point).
+The water level was maybe ankle-high, no big deal.
+The terrain was really getting interesting about this point but had to turn back.
+Eventually, it climbs into pine country.
 It's 8.8 miles one way to FR201 and numerous connecting trails.

-It would be worth returning after a good rain when everything is wet and it's overcast.good photo opportunities.
-On my particular trip there was only some high diffuse clouds, so most pics ended up washed out.
+It would be worth returning after a good rain when everything is wet, and it's overcast for good photo opportunities.
+There were only some high diffuse clouds on my particular trip, so most pics ended up washed out.